 Where appropriate, the academy provides an alternative to suspensions, which ensures continued access to learning and supports in managing future behaviour and identifying unmet needs.
-The Pastoral Centre provides consequence, reflection and reset, driven by restorative approaches.
+Tatton/Dunham provides consequence, reflection and reset, driven by restorative approaches.

-There is a tiered approach to the use of The Pastoral Centre provision, which is an exclusion from mainstream school.
-This approach is supported and complemented by the college system.
+There is a tiered approach to the use of the Tatton/Dunham provision, which is an exclusion from mainstream school.
+This approach is supported and complemented by the small college system.

-There are 3 routes into the use of The Pastoral Centre.
+There are 3 routes into the use of Tatton/Dunham.

-- 1. As a planned reintegration into the academy following a suspension, as directed by the Principal or ALT behaviour lead. - 2.
-For serious breaches of the behaviour code and is an agreed outcome between the member of the academy leadership team and the ALT lead or deputy for behaviour, following a full investigation by college teams. - 3.
-For significant breaches of the behaviour code and is directed follow up through the daily review of the Bromcom report.
-However, in some cases a student may be placed into The Pastoral Centre by a member of the ALT to complete a day.
+- 1. As a planned reintegration into the academy following a suspension, as directed by the Principal, Deputy Principal or ALT behaviour lead. - 2.
+For serious breaches of the behaviour code and is an agreed outcome between the member of the academy leadership team and the Principal, Deputy Principal or ALT behaviour lead, following a full investigation by college teams. - 3.
+For significant breaches of the behaviour code and is directed follow-up through the daily review of the Bromcom report.
+However, in some cases a student may be placed into Tatton/Dunham by a member of the ALT to complete a day.

-If a student has behaved in such a way as to warrant exclusion from lessons a member of the Academy Leadership Team may decide to refer them to The Pastoral Centre for one day.
+If a student has behaved in such a way as to warrant exclusion from lessons a member of the Academy Leadership Team may decide to refer them to Tatton/Dunham for one day or an extended period of time.

-When a student has such a referral then they are expected to reflect on their behaviour, write statements if required and work in silence completing work set by the class teacher or the supervising member of staff.
-Students will not go out at break or lunch times.
+When a student is referred to Tatton/Dunham they are expected to reflect on their behaviour.
+They will write an account if required, complete a reflection task with a member of staff, then work in silence completing work set by the class teacher or the supervising member of staff.
+Students will not go out for morning break, but will be escorted to the restaurant at lunchtime for the opportunity to receive a hot meal if they choose to or to eat a packed lunch provided by the student's Parent/Carer.

 Families are informed through a telephone call from the college team.
-The Bromcom event log is updated/checked by the Student Support Manager for their college with The Pastoral Centre as an outcome and the central record sheet is completed.
+The Bromcom event log is updated/checked by the Student Support Manager for their college with Tatton/Dunham as an outcome and the central record sheet is completed.